ndiayesamba1996/restyled.io/Common-Errors:-.restyled.yaml.md

 Notice how you *meant* to do _Exhibit A_, but this will parse like _Exhibit B_.
 The error that results could be confusing because it will talk about `prettier` being an invalid key for a `Restyler` (it is), when the real problem is that `include` needs to be shifted over two characters.

-The solution is to make sure your indentation is like _Exhibit A_ -- if that's what you meant.
+The solution is to make sure your indentation is like _Exhibit A_, assuming that's what you meant.

 ---